SC149 - Foundations of Nonlinear Optics

 Robert A. Fisher is a private consultant with interests in nonlinear optics, carbon dioxide lasers, molecular spectroscopy, X-Ray lasers, optical phase conjugation and modern optics.
 He is a fellow of Optica and SPIE, as well as a senior member of the IEEE.
 He was a member of the Board of Directors of SPIE (2002-2004).
 He has authored more than 60 publications.
 Fisher is the editor of the book Optical Phase Conjugation.
 He is a past associate editor for the journals Applied Optics, and Optics Letters; and he has chaired six SPIE Conferences on Nonlinear Optics.
-He served a 3-year term on the Board of Directors of SPIE.
-He was a topical editor for Optics Letters, the chair of Optica's Excellence in Engineering Award Committee, on SPIE's Scholarship Committee, and on the 2003, 2004, 2005, 2006 and 2007 CLEO Program Nonlinear Optics Subcommittees, which he chaired in 2006 and 2007.
+He was a topical editor for Optics Letters, the chair of Optica's Excellence in Engineering Award Committee, on SPIE's Scholarship Committee and on the 2003, 2004, 2005, 2006 and 2007 CLEO Program Nonlinear Optics Subcommittees, which he chaired in 2006 and 2007.
 He was Program Co-Chair for CLEO 2010 and was General Co-Chair for CLEO 2012 (now renamed 2012 CLEO: Science and Innovations).
-He has served the legal community several times as an Expert Witness, including serving on the winning side in obtaining a $800,000 judgement for the victim of a false drunken driving arrest, serving the winning side in a class action lawsuit that settled for 1 Billion dollars, and serving on the winning side of an Optical Phase Conjugation dispute.
+He has served the legal community several times as an Expert Witness, including serving on the winning side in obtaining a USD 800,000 judgement for the victim of a false drunken driving arrest, serving the winning side in a class action lawsuit that settled for USD 1 Billion dollars and serving on the winning side of an Optical Phase Conjugation dispute.
 He served as co-Chair of the CLEO Course Committee 2015-2020.
 In the Fall of 2017, he was nominated by the IBMA (International Bluegrass Music Association) as Mentor of the Year and became one of the top 5 finalists in that category.